Mariner 36 in Falmouth in November 2019

 Water heater and expansion tank support

-One expansion tank and water heater will be placed on either side of the boat.
+One expansion tank and one water heater will be placed on either side of the boat.
 The one on the starboard side will serve the vanity and shower.
 The one on the port side will serve the galley.
 Some supports will have to be tabbed in to support the weight of the water in the expansion tanks and water heaters.

 Chain locker drainage and seal